DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 In Svelte, components are defined using a syntax similar to HTML and CSS, making it easy for developers to create reusable and reactive UI elements.
 Svelte's compiler then generates efficient code that updates the DOM directly, resulting in fast and smooth user experiences.

-Svelte provides several built-in features that make it easier for developers to build web applications quickly.
+Svelte provides several built-in features that make it easier for developers to build web applications.
 These features include:

 - Reactivity: Svelte provides a reactive system that allows components to update automatically when data changes.
 - Scoped CSS: Svelte allows developers to define CSS styles that are scoped to a specific component, reducing the risk of CSS conflicts.